Reward Shaping for (Inference-Time) Alignment: A Stackelberg Game Perspective: Stackelberg Reward Shaping for LLM Alignment

 \begin{theorem}[Optimality of threshold reward] The optimal solution $r^*$ to problem \eqref{eq:principal-agent-reward-shaping} is a threshold reward model $r_{m^*}$.
 Moreover, the threshold function $m^*$ of the optimal reward model should satisfy the following condition:

 \end{theorem}

 The proof of this theorem is deferred to Appendix \ref{appdx:optimal-reward}.

 Theorem \ref{thm:optimal-reward} says that, for each prompt $\prompt$, the leader should partition responses by whether their true reward $r_U(\prompt, \response)$ is above or below a prompt-dependent threshold $m^*(\prompt)$, assigning rewards $B$ or $0$ to them respectively.
 Moreover, Equation \eqref{eq:fixed-point} requires that the user's expected utility obtained from the LLM policy $\rho_{r_{m^*}}$ guided by the threshold reward model must be equal to the threshold $m^*(\prompt)$ itself.
-By providing such a ``shaped'' reward model to the follower (LLM), the leader maximizes user utility computed on the users' true reward model.
+In other words, the optimal threshold acts as a self-consistent balance point: the threshold is exactly the average true utility the LLM will successfully deliver to the user after being fully optimized against that very threshold's binary landscape.
+By providing such a ``shaped'' reward model to the follower (LLM), the leader maximizes user utility computed on users' true reward model.
 Intuitively, the leader boosts sufficiently preferred responses as much as possible and penalizes all other responses.
 Our threshold reward structure aligns with the motivating example in Section \ref{subsec:limitation}: to counteract base policy bias, the leader exaggerates their preferences relative to the true reward $r_U$, rather than reporting $r_U$ directly.